Working in Germany

 Your guide to working in Germany

 What are the best-paid jobs in Germany?
 Which employers pay the most?
 Do foreigners have a chance of getting a job in Germany?
 And how do I apply?
 You will find the answers to all these questions – and much more – here.

-In December 2018, the Federal Government passed a skilled labour immigration act, which aimed at making it easier for non-EU foreigners with vocational training to enter the German labour market.
-The law is yet to be confirmed by the Bundestag.
-It is expected to come into force at the beginning of 2020.
+The new Skilled Immigration Act, which eases the entry of non-EU foreigners with professional training into the German labour market, has been in force since March 2020.
 We show you what career opportunities international skilled people have in Germany and how you can find the right job.

 Foreign skilled personnel